UX-and-I/storybook-design-token/README.md

-⚠️ **This is the documentation for v2.
-Please check the "v\*" branches for documentation of older versions.** ⚠️
+⚠️ **This is the documentation for v2 which supports Storybook v6 and below.
+Please check the v3 branch for the beta release supporting Storybook v7+.** ⚠️

 # Storybook Design Token Addon